 Key Messages:

+Pastoralism offers an integrated strategy to simultaneously tackling adaptation to and mitigation of climate change while enhancing the resilience of its communities.
+This strategy could be mimicked by other production systems improving the contribution to the global development goals.

 Pastoralism contributes to climate change mitigation

-Pastoral system can be in carbon balance; (e.g. in northern Senegal mobile management of pastoral herds can result in low net greenhouse gas emissions if the potentials for carbon sequestration in rangelands are considered)
+Pastoral system can be in carbon balance; (e.g. in all countries mobile management of pastoral herds can result in low net greenhouse gas emissions if the potentials for carbon sequestration in rangelands are considered)

 Restoration of rangelands can sequester and store substantial carbon